simonjulianl/tp/docs/UserGuide.md

 ### [3.5.3 Viewing help : `help`](#table-of-contents)

-Shows a message giving a brief explanation of each command term with formatting and the ability to copy the link to the user guide for more information.
+Shows a message giving a brief explanation of each command term, with its command format.
+Users can also copy a link to this user guide through the `help` command for more information.

 **Note:**

 The in-app window just a basic guideline on how to use commands.
-Making use of error messages from invalid commands or following the link to the user guide would give you a better understanding.
+Make use of the error messages from invalid commands, or follow the link to the user guide, to get a better understanding of the commands.

 Format: `help`